anshul-raj/Rain-Prediction/README.md

 Observations were drawn from numerous weather stations.
 The daily observations are available from http://www.bom.gov.au/climate/data.
 Data source: http://www.bom.gov.au/climate/dwo/ and http://www.bom.gov.au/climate/data.

+Dataset: weatherAUS.csv
+  > used for Logistic Regression, Random Forest Classifiers, and Suport Vector Classifiers
+  > Further processed dataset obtained from dataset_maker.py:
+    > used for predicting rain for next 7 days using Random Forest

 # Data used and predicted
 7 day folder , 2 sub headings